 - The experience of the auditor in asset management practice.
-Nominated auditors must have relevant asset management experience in utilities or other regulated businesses.
-Relevant experience might include development of asset management systems, asset performance reviews, asset project management or strategic asset planning. - The engineering and technical expertise of the review team, including: - Each review team member's professional qualifications relevant to the licence(s). - Each review team member's knowledge and experience of asset management practice in the utility sector relevant to the licence(s). - The lead auditor's (for example, partner, manager, senior engineer or similar) knowledge of, and experience in, managing effectiveness reviews of asset management systems.
+It is desirable for the aNominated auditors to must have relevant asset management experience in utilities or other regulated businesses within the previous three years.
+Relevant experience might include development of asset management systems, asset performance reviews, asset project management or strategic asset planning. - The engineering and technical expertise of the review team, including: - Each review team member's professional qualifications relevant to the licence(s). - Each review team member's knowledge and experience of asset management practice in the utility sector relevant to the licence(s).